mengelbrecht/slimline/README.md

 #### Preexec

-The prexec function `slimline::section::<name>::preexec` is called on the preexec hook of zsh which is before a command is executed.
+The prexec function `slimline::section::<name>::preexec` is called using the preexec hook of zsh before a command is executed.
 This can be useful to capture the state if a command changes it.
 For an example see the [`execution_time` section](sections/execution_time.zsh).

 The function receives no parameters.

 #### Precmd

-The precmd function `slimline::section::<name>::precmd` is executed before each prompt.
+The precmd function `slimline::section::<name>::precmd` is executed before each prompt and before all asynchronous task functions.
-It can be used to reset variables which are set in the async task function.
+It can be used to reset variables which are set in an async task function.
 This way the render function does not display old data in case the async task is not completed yet.

 The function receives no parameters.